isomerpages/tp-virtualcampus/_events/Sports/POLITE Games (AY2025 & 2026).md

 for their expert guidance and unwavering dedication too, and cheers to passionate supporters from our TP family for their steadfast backing all the way!</p>
-<p>The POL-ITE Games not only showcased our sporting prowess, but also brought
+<p>The POL-ITE Games not only showcased our sporting prowess, it also brought
 our diverse student-athletes together on an inspiring journey towards TP pride and excellence.
 Here are some highlights:</p>
 <ul data-tight="true" class="tight">